M-Earl/AWS_SAA_Notes/notes.md

 * AWS Global Accelerator - provides a fixed entry point to ALBs, NLBs, Elastic IPs, or EC2s (multi-region compatible) (can use AnyCast IP)
 * VPC Sharing - share subnets with other accounts
 * Transit Gateway - connects VPCs and on-premises networks through a central hub.
 Eliminates complex peering relationships.
-* AWS Control Tower - handles security of multiple accounts and services
 * AWS Flow Logs show activity on a VPC
 * Use an AWS NAT gateway to enable instances in a private subnet to connect to the internet (or AWS services) but prevent the internet from connecting to them
 # Disaster Recovery